As a potential corporate partner, are you interested in ...?

 ...finding out more about opportunities for research collaboration between your company and the University?

-The University’s Office of Research Alliances provides a link between the private sector, government research agencies, other academic institutions and researchers at the UR.
+The University’s Government and Academic Research Alliances provides a link between the private sector, government research agencies, other academic institutions and researchers at the UR.
 The best way to get a comprehensive look at the University of Rochester research strengths, in your particular areas of interest, is to have an initial disussion and schedule a site visit.
 ORA will work with you to develop a customized and productive agenda.

 ...collaborating with engineering students on senior design projects?